The Japanese are known for their Sushi; the Koreans for Kim Chi; and the Vietnamese for Pho.

 Turn the oven to broil.
 Place the onions and ginger on a baking sheet (or directly on the rack of the oven.)
 Broil for 10-15 minutes until they are charred.
 (Turn the onions and ginger every five minutes to ensure an even char.)
 If you have a gas stove, you can also char the onion and garlic over the flame.

 Charring brings out the natural aroma of the onion and ginger, and it will help create a naturally sweet and robust Pho broth.

 If you’re short on time, you can skip the charring process.
 Some Vietnamese chefs place the raw onion and ginger directly in the pot without charring it first.

 Remove the charred onion and ginger from the oven.
-The tops of them should be dark and even black.
+The tops of them should be dark.
 The onion and ginger should both be soft.